Infrastructure#

 Creates

-files for each block in the lattice.Output files are formatted as
+stlfiles for each block in the lattice.Output files are formatted as

-.
-The output is created through theBlock
+output_dir/paraview_dir/cube_<x>.stl.
+The output is created through theShape’sShape.stl_mesh()method.

 - save_timestep_array(numpy_res, timestep, create_vis=True, save_counts_array=False)[source]#